 Requests must be submitted using the following online application form.

-Applications for travel in FY22 will be reviewed according to the schedule below.
-Faculty may submit applications at any time, but award decisions will be made four times per year (September 30, December 30, March 30 and June 30).
+Applications for travel in FY24 will be reviewed according to the schedule below.
+Faculty may submit applications at any time before the travel date, but award decisions will be made four times per year (September 30, December 30, March 30, and June 30).
 Faculty therefore may not receive an award decision before the start of their trip.

 - All untenured Assistant Professors irrespective of their division/school will receive the highest priority for funding.

 - Tenured Associate Professors in the humanities and social sciences will receive the next highest level of priority; tenured Associate Professors in the Engineering, Science, and Medical fields will also be accorded similar levels of priority but their funding levels will be reduced to 50% of the maximum amounts i.e. $250 and $750 for Categories 1 and 2, respectively.

 - Applications from Full Professors in Engineering, Science, and Medical fields and Distinguished Professors will ordinarily not be considered.
 Such faculty are expected to have other avenues to fund their research and travel.
-Applications from Full Professors in other fields will be supported as funds allow, up to 50% of the maximum amounts.
+Applications from Full Professors in other fields will be supported as funds allow, up to 50% of the maximum amount.
 Applications from Assistant and Associate Professors will generally be given higher priority.

 Awards & Reimbursement

 Award recipients must provide documentation to support their participation in the meeting and provide expense details and receipts to validate reimbursement claims.
-Reimbursement policy for the travel reimbursement can be found here.
-Form to file claims may be found here.
-Requests for reimbursement should be made within one month of the end of the trip by email ( email@example.com )
+The reimbursement policy for the travel reimbursement can be found here.
+The form to file claims may be found here.
+Requests for reimbursement should be made within one month of the end of the trip by email to Dr. Alan Shih.
+Contact information is as shown below.